 The last category is “Check-Ins”.
 This is only used if you have a brick & mortar building.
 This charts the people who have checked in at your place of business.

 Note: The demographic data for Check-Ins is only available when more than 30 people checked in at your Place in the seven days preceding the last day of your selected date range.

 The bottom graph on the Check-Ins page shows whether people checked in via a mobile device or from the Facebook website.

 You're now ready to start using Insights.
 You can export your Insights data directly to Excel (.xls) or comma-separated text format (.csv).
 You can select Page-level data or Page post-level data and any date range.

 You can also access resources under the action button.

 Questions?
 Contact Us!

-Has the Facebook Insights data helped you become aware of how your content affects your Page’s success?
+Has the Facebook Insights data helped you become aware of how your content and marketing efforts affect your Page's success?
 What data is most useful to you?
 Please let us know.
 We want to hear from you!